Last Updated: April 4, 2024

 (Photo by Drew Angerer/Getty Images)

-On April 12, 2015, Clinton announced her second run for presidency, and was formally nominated at the 2016 Democratic National Convention in Philadelphia on July 26, 2016.
+On April 12, 2015, Hillary announced her second run for the presidency and was formally nominated at the 2016 Democratic National Convention in Philadelphia on July 26, 2016.
 This nomination made her the first woman to ever be nominated for president by a major political party.
-Clinton selected Virginia Senator Tim Kaine as her running mate, and ultimately lost the general election to Donald Trump later than year.
-(She is the fifth presidential candidate in United States history to win the popular vote, but lose the election due to the electoral college.)
+Clinton selected Virginia Senator Tim Kaine as her running mate and ultimately lost the general election to Donald Trump later that year.
+(She is the fifth presidential candidate in United States history to win the popular vote but lose the election due to the electoral college.)

 Since February 2023, Clinton has served on the faculty of the School of International and Public Affairs at Columbia University.